-- (1) On January 27, 2020, Mr. O'Brien was succeeded as Chief Financial Officer by Christina Wu who provided her services through Marrelli Support Services Inc. Ms. Wu resigned from her role as Chief Financial Officer on September 13, 2021, and was replaced by Rob Roberti on the same date. - (2) Held through Golden Oak Corporate Services Ltd.
+(1) Christina Wu, who provided her services as Chief Financial Officer through Marrelli Support Services Inc. resigned from on September 13, 2021 and was replaced by Rob Roberti on the same date.

 Exercise of Compensation Securities by Directors and NEOs